eiriklv/kahoot-demo/README.md

 ## CI / CD

-Automatic deployment to Github pages for master branch
+Automatic deployment to Github Pages for master branch